Canadian Occupational Projection System (COPS)

 Each of the 42 industrial summaries includes the following information:

-• Definition and characteristics of the industry;
+- Definition and characteristics of the industry;

-• Key stylized facts and main statistics;
+- Key stylized facts and main statistics;

-• Key occupations related to the industry (see below);
+- Key occupations related to the industry (see below);

-• Challenges and opportunities, including impacts of new technologies;
+- Challenges and opportunities, including impacts of new technologies.

-2. What will be the positive and negative drivers of growth in real GDP, employment and productivity over the next ten years?
+More particularly, the purpose of the industrial summaries is to provide information on the positive and negative drivers of growth in real GDP, employment and productivity over the next ten years.

 Key Occupations by Industry